 Tailoring solutions to specific mission requirements

 In addition, avionics systems and equipment from Safran are in service with armed forces all over the world, from autopilots and flight controls to inertial navigation and data systems that are tailored to the specific mission requirements of military aircraft.
-This activity is handled by Texas-based Sagem Avionics Inc. – a wholly-owned subsidiary of the Safran company Sagem.
+This activity is handled by Texas-based Safran Electronics & Defense Avionics USA.

-Other Safran capabilities for the U.S. defense market such as Vectronix Inc., which supplies observation and location solutions for customers that include the U.S. Army, Marine Corps, National Guard, Navy and Air Force; and Morpho Detection, a leading supplier of detection systems for explosives, narcotics and chemical, radiological, and nuclear material.
+Other Safran capabilities for the U.S. defense market include observation and location solutions for the U.S. Army, Marine Corps, National Guard, Navy and Air Force.

 Optics 1, Inc. designs, produces, and supports precision optical assemblies, subsystems, and integrated systems for leading global tech customers.
 Its core competencies are precision electro-optics, multi-band sensor implementations, low SWAP design and long-range viewing.
 A wholly-owned subsidiary of Vectronix Inc.

-Turbomeca USA, Inc. is the U.S. operating site of Turbomeca, S.A. – the largest solely dedicated helicopter engine manufacturer in the world.
-Established in 1980, to support a growing customer base in the United States, Turbomeca USA, Inc. was the first of 15 global sites within the Turbomeca network.
+Safran Helicopter Engines is the largest solely dedicated helicopter engine manufacturer in the world.
+Established in 1980, to support a growing customer base in the United States, the Grand Prairie facility was the first of 15 global sites within the Safran Helicopter Engines network.
 Today, more than 2300 engines are flying in the United States by approximately 400 operators including, Corporate, Emergency Medical Services, Tourism, Law Enforcement, Offshore, Utility and government agencies such as the U.S. Coast Guard, U.S. Army, Customs and Border Patrol and FBI.